Simple Steps to Keep Your Ameda Breast Pump Clean

 Sanitize Your Ameda parts Before the First Use

 Always follow the manufacturer’s instructions.
 If your pump kit package is not marked « sterile, » put all the pieces that come into contact with your milk in a pot, cover them with water, and boil for 20 minutes before using the pump for the first time.
 It is best to let the parts air dry so make sure you have a bit of time for this.
-With an Ameda pump that would be the bottle, flange (part that goes on your breast), white valve, and silicone diaphragm.
+With an Ameda pump that would be the bottle, flange (part that goes on your breast), clear valve, and silicone diaphragm.
 All Ameda pumps use the same kits so this will apply to any personal use pump or rental/hospital pump.
 Unless your doctor or hospital has told you otherwise, there is no need to do this again.

 Everyday Cleaning of Your Ameda Breast Pump